AudreyKj/movies-showcase/README.md

 - unit testing with Jest, React Testing Library
 - end-to-end testing with Cypress

+## Styling with SASS
+- The naming convention used is [BEM](https://en.bem.info/methodology/naming-convention/#naming-rules).
+- The app's styling is applied over a style reset (stored in: `src/client/assets/sass`) to ensure cross-browser compatibility
+- The styling was built with reusability in mind: common styles are abstracted in `src/client/assets/sass`
+- Webpack bundles SASS with `sass-loader`
+- Browser compliant styling handled by [Autoprefixer](https://github.com/postcss/autoprefixer) for production builds

 ## Security
 The API [TheMovieDatabase](https://developers.themoviedb.org/3/getting-started/authentication) requires authentification with a private API key.
 To prevent the API key from being embedded in the final Webpack bundle (and being visible to anyone who inspects the code), a separate Express server calls the TheMovieDatabase API and serves the app.